looi-wh/ffmpegOverlay/README.md

 designed to help convert large amount of media easily

 # How to run
+- Install ffmpeg(required), ffprobe(required) and ffmpeg-bar (recommended)
-- download file from release section
+- Download file from release section
-- extract and run "python3 convert.py"
+- Extract and run "python3 convert.py"

 # Features
 - Supports FFMPEG-BAR